-Asian multinationals and high net worth individuals are regular Drew & Napier clients.
-Mayor Malaysian clients of note include Berjaya Group, Sapura Industrial and Petra Energy.
+Asian multinationals and high-net-worth individuals are regular Drew & Napier clients.
+Major Malaysian clients of note include Berjaya Corporation, Sapura Industrial and Petra Energy.

-It has worked for Japanese corporations Toshiba and Sharp, Asia Pacific Export, Norway’s Nexans, Rosneft subsidiary Tomskneft, Longzhou Oil Service, Australian iron ore miner Roy Hill Holdings and the government of Laos.
+It has worked for Japanese corporations Toshiba and Sharp, China National Petroleum Company, Asia Pacific Export, Singapore hotel group Amara, Norway’s Nexans, Rosneft subsidiary Tomskneft, Longzhou Oilfield Services, Australian iron ore miner Roy Hill and the government of Laos.

 One of the firm’s most memorable results was helping to annul the bulk of a US$100 million SIAC award relating to the acquisition of steel assets in the Philippines.
-Drew & Napier wasn’t involved in the arbitration but assisted a consortium including the Philippine National Bank in its challenge to the award.
+Drew & Napier was not involved in the arbitration, but assisted a consortium including the Philippine National Bank in its challenge to the award.

 The firm represented Laos in part of a sprawling dispute with the former owners of a casino, helping the government prevail in a SIAC claim concerning breach of a settlement agreement.
 Laos won US$14 million, defeated a counterclaim for nearly US$400 million and obtained a ruling that the other side’s counsel team made misrepresentations.

 For a Liechtenstein-registered developer, the firm settled two UNCITRAL claims against the Maldives.
 The claims, which totalled US$150 million, concerned construction agreements for the development of sites on two islands.